 Dealing with a large amount of debt can be overwhelming, especially if you have several monthly payments to keep track of.
-But if you have debt to manage, you’re not alone — as of 2021, U.S. adults carry an average of $25,112 in non-mortgage debt, according to a news release by Northwestern Mutual.
+But if you have debt to manage, you’re not alone — as of 2022, U.S. adults carry an average of $22,354 in non-mortgage debt, according to a news release by Northwestern Mutual.

-The good news is that there are a few strategies that could help you pay off your debt more easily.
+The good news is that a few strategies could help you pay off your debt more easily.
 One option to consider is consolidating your debt, which will leave you with a single loan and more manageable payment.

 If you’re wondering how debt consolidation works, here’s what you should know:

 - How to qualify for a debt consolidation loan

 - Will debt consolidation affect my credit score?

 - When debt consolidation doesn’t make sense